Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 cp install/vmlinuz /tftpboot/pxelinux/vmlinuz.trusty
 ```

-I've give the two files a ".trusty" so it's easier to know which one I'm pointing to and what I'm going to get.
+I've given the two files a ".trusty" suffix so it's easier to know which one I'm pointing to and what I'm going to get.
 There are other ways to arrange this that are likely more intelligent.
 But this is Phase 1 so getting it up and working is the paramount goal.

 Remember also, that we expect the kernel and ramdisk to start with "vmlinuz" and "initrd" respectively.
 When we set a bootaction, the code needs those two names at the beginning.<sup name="a7">[7](#f7)</sup>

+Next we need a bootaction we can assign to machines.

 <h5>Set up the bootaction.</h5>